Admissions - Frequently Asked Questions

 C. There is a brother or sister (see note 2) on roll at the school at the time of application.

-D. The distance from the child's home address (3) to the school.
-Priority will be given to the child living nearest the school (see note 4).
+E. The straight line distance from the child's home address (see note 4) to the school.
+Priority will be given to the child living nearest the school (see note 5).

 Words marked with a number, for example 1, 2 and 3 are explained separately in the definition and notes section of our policy (see the full policy for definitions).